 It’s a common thing to hear a rider explain a bad ride by saying that they didn’t stay focused or they had a lapse of concentration.
 Focusing is a critical part of all sports, and a skill that is essential for a trials rider.
 In order to focus you must first identify the most critical thing, and then focus on what is to be accomplished rather than on what is to be avoided.
 In riding a section, you should identify those specific key points at which you should place your tire or perform a specific maneuver.

-Concentrate on what to do rather than on what NOT to do; if you are worried about a hitting a rock and your attention is on that rock, then your eyes tend to look at the rock and take you towards it (target fixation).
+Concentrate on what to do rather than on what NOT to do; This is the only way to avoid any mishap as well as the hassle of motorcycle accident claim later on.
+If you are worried about a hitting a rock and your attention is on that rock, then your eyes tend to look at the rock and take you towards it (target fixation).
 Always try to maintain a focus on the positive thing that you are to be doing.
 When riding a section, you cannot be thinking about how important it is to clean this section, your mind must be focused on putting your wheel at this spot, keeping your weight outside the bike in this turn, weight shift to lift the front wheel here, etc. You know, all the things you heard at Trials Training Days!

 Mental practice is important.
 Before riding a section, play a mental tape in your mind of you riding the section in exactly the way that you planned, with particular attention to the visual cues that you will use to focus during your ride.
 Break down the various parts of your ride and always see yourself riding correctly.
 Mentally execute the correct techniques and point those out to yourself when playing out your mental practice.
 Visualize at the actual speed you will be riding, don’t omit parts and don’t fast forward through anything.
 Don’t ever muddle your way through anything and don’t store incorrect material in your mind.
 Work to develop total confidence, mental consistency and focus on execution.